 The award is a fixed value of £160k.
 This will cover a salary of approximately £40kpa, Employers National Insurance and Pension contributions and an overhead that the SPCR will provide to your employer for items such as HR, IT and other centrally provided services.
 The award amount will also be expected to cover training and development costs, though it will likely not be sufficient to fund all research costs involved.
 It is assumed that successful applicants will have sufficient funding to support their research activities, either via a different SPCR funding competition or from other funders.
-It will not be possible to undertake the fellowship part-time to compensate for a higher salary.

 Applications do not require any costings at submission stage, but applicants are encouraged to consider what their training and development and patient and public involvement costs might be and how they are planning to attract additional research funds.
+Please contact your local costings team for further guidance.